PhantomCybernetics/phntm_bridge_docs/index.rst

 and customizable Web Interface for both desktop and touch devices.

-This Bridge is indended to be a modern replacement for RViz, in some cases going beyong what is typically consideted a ROS visualization tool in order to make robotics development easier.
+This Bridge is indended to be a modern replacement for RViz, in some cases going beyong what is typically consideted a ROS visualization tool, in order to make robotics development with ROS2 easier.

 Features
 ========
-- ROS2 Topic and Service discovery
+- ROS2 topic and service discovery
 - Fast streamimg of binary ROS2 messages (both in a out)
 - Fast H.264 video streaming (hw or sw-encodeded frames)
 - Software encoded ROS2 Image messages streamed as H.264 video (at CPU cost)
 - Docker container discovery and control
-- Reliable ROS2 Service calls
+- Reliable ROS2 service calls
-- ROS2 Parameneters runtime discovery ,read and write
+- ROS2 parameneters runtime discovery, read and write
-- User input mapping to ROS control messages (keyboard, gamepad, touch)
+- User input mapping to ROS control messages (keyboard, gamepad, touch interface)
 - Extra ROS2 packages can be easily included for custom message type support
 - Robot's Wi-Fi signal monitoring, scan & roaming (requires wpa_supplicant)
 - File retreival from any running Docker container and host fs (such as URDF models)